-- The Fund provides Crime coverage with a limit of \$50,000 for: Public Employee Dishonesty, Forgery and Alteration, Theft, Disappearance and Destruction, Robbery and Safe Burglary, and Computer Fraud with Funds Transfer Fraud - The member deductible is \$2,500 - MEL Crime - MEL Crime Excess: \$950,000 excess of the Fund Crime limit - MEL Crime Statutory Position: - a.
+- The Fund provides Crime coverage with a limit of \$50,000 for: Loss of Assets, Credit Card Forgery, Loss of Employee Benefit Plan Assets and Public Employee Dishonesty

+- The member deductible is \$2,500

+- MEL Crime

+- MEL Crime Excess: \$950,000 excess of the Fund Crime limit

+- MEL Crime Statutory Position:

+- a.
 The MEL provides primary employee dishonesty and faithful performance coverage for those employed positions which are required by law to be individually bonded and where they have applied and have been approved for coverage at a limit of \$1,000,000 per occurrence per position.
-The MEL can provide MEL Crime Statutory Position limits, based on underwriting and via endorsement, above \$1,000,000 matching the member's auditor's recommendation, but no more than \$2,000,000.
-Such additional limit is available upon request and approval by the MEL. - b.
-The deductible is \$1,000 - MEL Crime Excess Public Officials: - a.
+The MEL can provide MEL Crime Statutory Position limits, based on underwriting and via endorsement, above \$1,000,000, matching the member's auditor's recommendation, but no more than \$2,000,000.
+Such additional limit is available upon request and approval by the MEL.

+- b.
+The deductible is \$1,000

+- MEL Crime Excess Public Officials:

+- a.
 The MEL provides excess employee dishonesty and faithful performance coverage for those employed positions which are required by law to be individually bonded and where they have not applied or have not been approved for coverage under the MELJIF Statutory Position Program at a limit of \$1,000,000 - b.
 The deductible is the greater of the underlying bond/policy in place or the statutory limit required